2017 Solar Eclipse And How It Will Affect Walt Disney World Parks And Attractions

 Typhoon Lagoon

-Over at Disney’s other water park, the nighttime lines will also be turned on when the darkness sets in on Monday.
+Over at Disney’s other water park, the nighttime lights will also be turned on when the darkness sets in on Monday.
 Other than that, the park and all attractions are expected to operate as normal.

 Sammy Duvall’s Watersports Centre